-Depression, stress and anxiety are some of the major issues faced by people in India, irrespective of their age group.
+Depression, stress, and anxiety are some of the major issues faced by people in India, irrespective of their age group.
 Though these are very different conditions, many people may face a combination of all of the three conditions.
 According to a report by WHO, more than 5 crore people in India suffer from depression, which is alarmingly high.
-While acute depression need medical help, making some changes in lifestyle can help in avoiding the situation.
-Many people are unaware of the fact that there is a direct relation between depression and dehydration.
+While acute depression needs medical help, making some changes in lifestyle can help in avoiding the situation.
+Many people are unaware of the fact that there is a direct relationship between depression and dehydration.
 In fact, dehydration is one of the symptoms of depression.
 In this blog, we discuss in detail the relation between depression and dehydration.
 Read on.

 Dehydration and Depression- Where is the Link?

 A common question that people have is how can dehydration lead to depression, stress and anxiety or a combination of all three?
 Here is some important fact that you need to know.
 85% of your brain tissues are made up of water.
 As a result, when don’t drink enough pure water with the essential minerals, you will fall sick.
-Dehydration also reduces serotonin production, which is one of the main reasons of depression.
+Dehydration also reduces serotonin production, which is one of the main reasons for depression.
 When calculating the amount of water that you drink, avoid including tea, coffee, sodas or juices that you drink.
 Surprisingly, these drinks lead to acute dehydration.
 Even 2% dehydration leads to degraded mood, lower concentration, or headaches.

 Effect of Dehydration on Serotonin Level

-One of the main reasons of depression is decreased serotonin level, which is an important neurotransmitter.
+One of the main reasons for depression is decreased serotonin levels, which is an important neurotransmitter.
 Serotonin also plays an important role in determining your mood.
 Tryptophan, which is an amino acid converts to serotonin.
 Your body needs to have sufficient water to transmit tryptophan across your brain.
 When you are dehydrated, the amount of tryptophan in your brain is limited, which ultimately affects the serotonin level.
 Apart from tryptophan, dehydration also has a negative impact on the level of amino acids in your body.
 Depletion of essential amino acid levels makes you feel dejected, anxious, irritable and inadequate.

 Effect of Dehydration on Stress Levels